UoB-COMSM0166/2026-group-24/README.md

     </tr>
     <tr>
       <td>
-        As a player, I want a limited number of steps per turn so that I must plan my movement strategically.
+        As an Adventure RPG enthusiast, I want a limited number of steps per turn so that I must plan my movement strategically.
       </td>
       <td>
         Given the player has used all available steps, when they attempt to move further, then the action is blocked and a visual indicator shows that no steps remain.